 2 Fuel System

-Your fuel system is tasked with a few important jobs, which include:
+Your fuel system is tasked with a few critical jobs, which include:

 I mention this early in the diagnosis as if your fueling system is causing issues; there is a good chance fuel contamination is to blame.

-Below you’ll find a list of the fuel system components, a brief description of their function, and an internal link to the diagnosis.
+Below is a list of the fuel system components, a brief description of their function, and an internal link to the diagnosis.

 Fueling system components;